henri123lemoine/life-logging/README.md

 ## Plan

-1. Implement a ring buffer for efficient audio data management
-   - Use HeapRb from the ringbuf crate for heap-allocated storage
-   - Utilize SPSC (Single Producer, Single Consumer) for concurrent access

-2. Develop audio capture functionality
+One thread continuously saves audio to a ring buffer, another serves the past n seconds of audio data as a .wav file.

+Issues:

-   - Use the cpal crate for cross-platform audio input
+- Extracting audio data resets the buffer for some reason
-   - Implement a separate thread for continuous audio capture

-3. Create a local server interface
-   - Use the rocket crate to provide a web-based control interface
-   - Allow starting and stopping the recording service

-4. Implement audio data management
-   - Maintain a rolling buffer of the last 300 seconds of audio
-   - Minimize memory usage and system resource consumption

-5. Add configuration options
+- The buffer gets full, instead of being overwritten with new data
-   - Allow customization of buffer duration, sample rate, etc.
+- Allow easier customization of buffer duration, sample rate, etc.

 ## Links

 - https://github.com/RustAudio/cpal